NatanVilchis/termuxpy/README.en.md

 <b> IMPORTANT (22/JAN/2020): Due to Python 3.8 update issues in Termux, at this time termuxpy does not work correctly (it doesn't install numpy + scipy + matplotlib).
 It will be tracked to correct this error. </b>

-<b> Altenative: It is recommended to use the following free application for Android [Pydroid 3 - IDE for Python 3
+<b> Altenative: </b> It is recommended to use the following free application for Android [Pydroid 3 - IDE for Python 3
-](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3), which contains scipy, numpy, matplotlib, jupyter, graphic support for tkinter!!, and other interesting  modules. </b>
+](https://play.google.com/store/apps/details?id=ru.iiec.pydroid3), which contains scipy, numpy, matplotlib, jupyter, graphic support for <b>tkinter</b>, and other interesting  modules.

 ************************************************** ***********************************